DOKOS-TAYOS/DifferentialLab/docs/configuration.md

 ## Update Check

+These variables are optional overrides (not in the main schema).
+Add them to `.env` if you need to customize update-check behaviour.
+They are read via `get_env()` with the defaults below.

 | Variable           | Type | Default | Description                                      |
 |--------------------|------|---------|--------------------------------------------------|
 | `CHECK_UPDATES`    | bool | `true`  | Check for updates on startup (once per week).   |